preethammadapura/basespace-help-1/_docs/articles/tutorials/pool-libraries.md

 {% step 4, /images/tutorials/pool-runs-next.png, Plan Runs %}
 When finished, do one of the following:

-- Click the Save & Continue Later.
+- Click the **Save & Continue Later** button.
 This selection takes you to the Pools list, with the recently created plate at the top of the list.
 - Click the Plan Run button.
 {% endstep %}

 {% callout troubleshoot, Nextera Rapid Capture Considerations %}
 If you are performing Nextera Rapid Capture, make sure to assign only samples from the same enrichment to one pool, and note it in the pool name.
 {% endcallout %}

+FOr more information, please view the [Pool Libraries](/articles/tutorials/pool-libraries/) page